Zion & Bryce National Parks have been linked together from the beginning. So many people visit both of these parks on their Utah Road Trip.

 These three places are clustered together.
 They are a little farther off the beaten path, and I haven’t personally been here, although it’s on my bucket list.

-You can find out more about Mammoth and Duck Creek at the Forest Service website.
+You can find out more about Mammoth and Duck Creek on the Forest Service website.
 Bowers isn’t on the website for some reason, but it’s located close to Mammoth.
 I’ll add more information to this post after I visit these places.